The Gunny Sack

 • Roll the dough wedges into long ropes.
 Join the ends of the rope together to form a bagel shape and pinch the ends together.
 Place on a parchment covered baking sheet.

-• Brush the bagels with a beaten egg white.
+• Brush them with a beaten egg white and sprinkle with garlic herb seasoning.

 • Bake at 475˚F for 12-14 minutes until golden brown.